uwlryoung/blog-site/README.md

   - A way to sort the posts (such as by date, by user, etc)
   - A way for users to delete their own account
   - A way to reply directly to comments
+  - A way for users to upload photos
+  - Make the create post box bigger.